Malek Fahd Islamic School: Controversies

-2008 Malek Fahd Islamic School was criticised for not allowing under performing students to sit the Higher School Certificate (HSC), resulting in unfairly high HSC results reported for the school.
+In 2008, Malek Fahd Islamic School was criticised for not allowing under performing students to sit for the Higher School Certificate (HSC), resulting in unfairly high HSC results reported for the school.
 The school denied distorting exam results.
 After it came to light that poorer performing students from the school were compelled to enrol in TAFE so that their marks would not "drag down" the school's overall performance, Intaj Ali withdrew his students from TAFE and claimed that it had actually been part of the school's extra-curricular activities that the students enrolled at TAFE.
 But a former HSC co-ordinator at Bankstown TAFE registered that the parents of students were dismayed by having to pay fees to both the school and then more fees at TAFE.
 Intaj Ali also claimed that the school had increased the range of HSC subjects it offered.
-Howevever, the subject offerings at the school remained limited and continued to disadvantage students who would excel in the social, rather than natural, sciences.
+However, the subject offerings at the school remained limited and continued to disadvantage students who would excel in the social, rather than natural, sciences.

 In spite of denials by the school the case of Afyouni in 2011 demonstrated that the school was still manipulating its ranking by outsourcing the poorer performing students to TAFE even after it had been exposed for the first time in 2008.

-In 2010 the Australian Federation of Islamic Councils received $5.2 million from Malek Fahd Islamic School which is approximately one third of the money received from the federal and state governments.
+In 2010, the Australian Federation of Islamic Councils received $5.2 million from Malek Fahd Islamic School which is approximately one third of the money received from the federal and state governments.
 In 2012 the NSW government demanded the repayment of $9 million passed from Malek Fahd Islamic School to the Australian Federation of Islamic Councils.

-In November 2013 the school faced closure due to problems associated with its attendance-approvals, its HSC curriculum, educational quality, safe environment and its buildings.
+In November 2013, the school faced closure due to problems associated with its attendance-approvals, its HSC curriculum, educational quality, safe environment and its buildings.
 In December 2013 the school won a reprieve, with the NSW Board of Studies agreeing to a further year of registration.
 Three years later, in 2011, the school expelled a student because his academic performance was "deemed insufficient".
 It was reported in 2015 that the school commenced legal proceedings for unpaid tuition fees against the student's parents.
 The amount outstanding was reported to be less than A$500.

 In November 2015 the school sought an injunction in the NSW Supreme Court to remove the governance of the Australian Federation of Islamic Councils.
 In March 2016, the school cut ties to the Australian Federation of Islamic Councils.
 In September 2016, initiated civil proceedings against the Australian Federation of Islamic Councils in the Supreme Court of New South Wales for damages as the result of a breach of fiduciary duty and for above-market rents.